-+ Leave bare ground around your plant if you want to let runners root.
-Runners can be dug up and planted elsewhere once they have developed their roots.
++ Leave bare ground around plant if you want to let runners root.
+Runners can be dug up and planted elsewhere once they have developed their own roots.

-+ Water plants at the base, and avoid wetting the crown and canopy.
-If water does get on the crown, leaves, flowers, and fruits of the plant, the chance for disease increases on those specific organs.
++ Water plants at the base, avoid wetting the crown and canopy.
+Water on the crown, leaves, flowers, and fruits increase the chance of disease developing on those specific organs.
 A constantly drenched plant is also likely to collapse.